terraform-viettelidc/terraform-provider-vcloud/website/docs/r/edgegateway_vpn.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_edgegateway_vpn"
+page_title: "Viettel IDC Cloud: vcloud_edgegateway_vpn"
 sidebar_current: "docs-vcd-resource-edgegateway-vpn"
 description: |-
-  Provides a VMware Cloud Director IPsec VPN.
+  Provides a Viettel IDC Cloud IPsec VPN.
 This can be used to create, modify, and delete VPN settings and rules.
 ---

 # vcd\_edgegateway\_vpn

-Provides a VMware Cloud Director IPsec VPN.
+Provides a Viettel IDC Cloud IPsec VPN.
 This can be used to create, modify, and delete VPN settings and rules.

 ## Example Usage